femboy1/primey/README.md

 ## Benchmarks

-All of these benchmarks were done on a 16-thread, 8-core AMD Ryzen 7 3800X @ 3.6 GHz.
+All of these benchmarks were done on a 16-thread, 8-core AMD Ryzen 7 3800X @ 3.6 GHz with the IEE compliant Primey.
 I am planning to do more in the future, up to $10^{15}$.

 ### Primes under $10^3$